 I’m going to give you 3 methods that are a lot more effective.

 It took some deliberating on my part to finally write this post.
 I went back and forth on whether I would shoot myself in the foot in the future, but I already decided at the end of 2017 I will be taking a step back from Kindle publishing and focusing on other projects.
 One of the big reasons was to follow the 3 rules of money of wealth creation.
 One rule being to have multiple streams of income, and since publishing has already grown to a very steady income stream for me.
 It’s about time for me to focus on my other income streams.

 That means, I’m about to tell you what took me a whole lot of trial and error to find out in this one post.
 You will save yourself so much failure, money and time if you read this and digest all this information properly.

 The usual keyword research advice

 Before I give you my extra input, let’s have a run down on the usual advice you can find on the internet.
-It’s all true, it’s not like they don’t work completely.
+It’s all true, it’s not like they don’t work at all.
 They just might not be the most effective ways.

 Method 1: Use the Amazon Kindle bestseller charts